elonadam/E2EE-Project/E2EEncryption Fat.md

    - User composes a message, which is encrypted and sent securely.
 3. **Receiving Messages**:
    - The recipient decrypts the message and views it in plaintext.

-This protocol ensures robust security and seamless user experience for encrypted messaging.